IlyaGulya/setup-crowdin-cli/memory-bank/systemPatterns.md

     - Allows for flexible version management
     - Uses GitHub Actions conditional expressions for simplified logic

+14. **AWT Dependency Removal**
+    - Using a custom Java bytecode manipulation tool (AWT stripper) to remove AWT dependencies
+    - Replaces AWT method calls with exceptions that provide clear error messages
+    - Improves compatibility with environments where AWT is not available
+    - Reduces the size of the native executables
+    - Makes the binaries more suitable for headless environments
+    - Clearly indicates which operations are unsupported due to AWT removal

 ## Component Relationships

 - The periodic build workflow creates Docker images that the setup action consumes